Top money saving tips for new mums by Dr Carol Cooper in London Mums’ five minute chat

 CC: You don’t have to buy everything before your baby arrives.
 It’s better to wait before you invest in masses of clothing, for instance, because new-borns aren’t always the size you expect them to be.
 Pregnancy is a good time to save up, and to identify best buys.
 My best money-saving tip is to stock up whenever there are special offers, especially on nappies because you’ll get through hundreds.
 Supermarkets often do great promotions, like the buy-one-get-one free Pampers offer at Tesco that’s on now until the 1st February.
 Keep an eye out and stock up when you see them!
 Think also about stocking up on household essentials like washing powder or detergent, because you’ll be using more of them too.

-2. Worrying about your children is one of the hardest things about being a parent, what steps do you take to keep worrying to a minimum?
+2. Worrying about a loss of income as parent and worrying about your children is one of the hardest things about being a parent, what steps do you take to keep worrying to a minimum?

 CC: Every parent worries.
 It’s practically in the job description.
 New research commissioned by Tesco Baby Club reveals parents spend 1,212 hours a year worrying about their children – equivalent to 50 full 24-hour days.
 My advice is to stop and think about what really matters.
 Make sure you do the best you can for your baby’s health and development, because that’s obviously at the top of the list.
 Think ahead about sources of info and support.
 For health queries, there’s your GP and health visitor, of course, but your pharmacist is also a good source of info, especially on minor illnesses.
 Put other matters lower down the list of priorities and for things like redecorating the home, maybe learn to let go.

 3. New parents have so much to think about, which can sometimes be exhausting and feel overwhelming.
 Do you have any advice on how to deal with this?